sahlet-official/userlog/Specification/Specification.md

 where I can write text and only lines with this text will be in the log view.<br>
    - Acceptance criteria:
      - When the filter text input is empty - there should be transparent or gray text "Filter..." without quotes
-     - When the filter text input is not empty - there should not be transparent or gray text "Filter...", only entered text
+     - When the filter text input is not empty - there should not be text "Filter...", only entered text
      - It should correspond to design requirements [TODO: link should be here]()
 3. User story.<br>
 The records number row.<br>